jmvanel/semantic_forms/scala/forms_play/README.md

 The default port is 9000, so you can direct your browser to [http://localhost:9000](http://localhost:9000) .
 To run on another port than 9000 :
     run 9053

+## Run on a server without development environment

 To package to run on a server that has Java only: type in activator : `dist`